elw55555/individualgit/index.md

 Take notes in Herec for Tech Talks and ask questions in tutorial if confused.
 Make sure that notes are understandable and record all definitions and questions, if any.

+Week 0: I need to understand arrays more; I don't understand them at a high-enough level and I need to spend more time with it.
+Also, I need to practice creating a whole class with instances like our test last trimester.

 ```